Local Exchangeability: Local exchangeability

-where $\pi\dist\distUnif\left(\mcG\right)$ and $T_k \distind \mu_k$. \enthm \brmk Note that the expectation on the right hand side averages over the randomness both in the uncertain covariates $T$ and the permutation $\pi$. \ermk If $X$ is exchangeable within each bin $\mathcal{T}_k$, \cref{prop:approxsuff} states that $\whG$ is exactly sufficient for $G$, as desired.
-Further, the deviance from sufficiency is controlled by the deviance from exchangeability within each bin.
+where $\pi\dist\distUnif\left(\mcG\right)$ and $T_k \distind \mu_k$. \enthm \brmk Note that the expectation on the right hand side averages over the randomness both in the uncertain covariates $T$ and the permutation $\pi$. \ermk If $X$ is exchangeable within each bin $\mathcal{T}_k$, \cref{prop:approxsuff} states that $X_T$ and $G$ are conditionally independent given $\wtG$, as desired.
+Further, the deviance from independence is controlled by the deviance from exchangeability within each bin.
 In particular,